 Update: Google has pushed out a Pixel 6 update that fixes some irritating bugs, and seems to make the fingerprint scanner a little snappier.
+And the Google Pixel 7 Pro fixes the biggest Pixel 6 Pro problem.

 In our Google Pixel 6 review, we praised the latest pure Android phone for its impressive camera performance, smart features, interesting design and a very competitive price.
 As such, I was excited to give Google's latest phone a spin.